Creative Ideas to Make Your School Counseling Bulletin Boards Interactive

 Bring PBIS Expectations to Life

-We have our PBIS expectations posted school wide, including our full matrix by the cafeteria.
-It's awesome to have a visual representation, but I wanted to add to it.
+We have our PBIS expectations posted school-wide, including our full matrix by the cafeteria.
+It's fantastic to have a visual representation, but I wanted to add to it.

 Encourage Reading